-Sri Lanka protesters bring transport to near standstill
+Sri Lankan police use tear gas on protesters near Parliament

+COLOMBO, Sri Lanka (AP) — Sri Lankan police used tear gas and a water canon on Friday to disperse student protesters who were camped outside Parliament criticizing lawmakers for not ousting President Gotabaya Rajapaksa and his government over the country’s worst economic crisis in recent memory.

+The student-led protest began Thursday after a government-backed deputy speaker was elected in Parliament by a comfortable margin in what was seen a key victory for the ruling coalition.
+Separately, protesters have been occupying the entrance to the president’s office in the capital, Colombo, for 28 days demanding Rajapaksa and his powerful ruling family quit.

-COLOMBO, Sri Lanka (AP) — Shops, offices and schools closed and transport came to a near standstill in Sri Lanka on Friday amid nationwide demonstrations against the government over its alleged inability to resolve the worst economic crisis in decades.
+Shops, offices and schools closed across the country Friday and transport came to a near standstill amid widespread demonstrations against the government.

+“People have been telling this government to go home for a month.
+They just didn’t wake up from sleep demanding it,” student leader Wasantha Mudalige said.
+“They have endured big problems that have led to this demand.”

+“There are discussions going on inside this thieves’ den called Parliament, and none of the people’s issues are discussed there.
+So the people’s decision is that the Parliament does not reflect their sentiments,” Mudalige added.

 Protesters also hung undergarments by a road leading to Parliament and chanted: “This is all we are left with!”